tundish/blathnaid/blathnaid/book/chapters.rst

 The Mission
 -----------

 The Blacksmith led Jack away from the building and on to the open road.
-"Jack, you are to go to the City", he said.
+“Jack, you are to go to the City”, he said.
-"Follow the road East.
+“Follow the road East.
 The charm I have given you will allow you in.
 But listen; the rise of the New Moon will stop it shining.
-After that it is useless."
+After that it is useless.”

 The Message
 -----------

-"When you get inside, seek out the Master of the Guild of Smiths.
+“When you get inside, seek out the Master of the Guild of Smiths.
 The Guild sign looks very like this Trivet you carry.
-He will know who sends you by the charm around your neck."
+He will know who sends you by the charm around your neck.”

-"Tell him this; that Bláthnaid is of age to marry.
-And now you must go."
+“Tell him this; that Bláthnaid is of age to marry.
+And now you must go.”

 They set off
 ------------